close

 Clean Energy Engineer, New Mexico Renewable Energy Transmission Authority

 In the rapidly evolving field of electric utility engineering, professionals involved in overhead transmission line design face challenges in keeping pace with the latest advancements in technology, regulatory standards, and design methodologies.
-The Overhead Transmission Line Design course is intended to introduce above-ground transmission line concepts, definitions, and common design practices while infusing the technical tools needed to perform the work with the design concepts (PLS CADD Suite, MFAD, etc.)
+The Overhead Transmission Line Design course introduces above-ground transmission line concepts, definitions, and common design practices, while integrating the technical tools used to perform this work (e.g., PLS‑CADD Suite, MFAD).

 The first day will cover an introduction to overhead transmission lines, including: